izsvenezie-virology/FluMutDB/README.md

 # FluMutDb

-THis repository contains the database for FluMut
+This repository contains the database for FluMut